How Safe Is a Toddler Loft Bed?

 Age Limit

 The CPSC advises against bunk and loft beds for children under 6, especially on the top bunk.
-However, if the bottom bunk is close to the floor, it could be a safe option for children 3 and older, as long as they can get in and out of bed safely on their own.
+However, if the bottom bunk is close to the floor, it could be a safe option for children three and older, as long as they can get in and out of bed safely on their own.

 No Playing on the Bed